gregnordin/notes_to_self/jupyter/jupyter_notebook_notes.md

 ### Easy way

-Install Damian Avilla's [nb_conda_kernels](https://github.com/Anaconda-Server/nb_conda_kernels), which automatically creates KernelSpecs for each conda environment.
+Install Damian Avilla's [`nb_conda_kernels`](https://github.com/Anaconda-Server/nb_conda_kernels), which automatically creates KernelSpecs for each conda environment.
 Make sure `ipykernel` is installed in every conda environment you want to be available as a jupyter kernel.

-### More involved method
+### Extremely manual method

 From my old (4/10/16) notes: